MicrosoftDocs/learn/learn-pr/azure/create-data-pipelines-using-databricks-delta/includes/2-overview-of-databricks-delta.md

 The Databricks Delta Architecture is a vast improvement upon the traditional Lambda architecture.

-Text files, RDBMS data and streaming data is all collected into a raw table (also known as "bronze" tables at Databricks).
+Text files, RDBMS data, and streaming data are collected into a raw table (also known as "bronze" tables at Databricks).

 A Raw table is then parsed into query tables (also known as "silver" tables at Databricks).
 They may be joined with dimension tables.

-Summary tables (also known as "gold" tables at Databricks) are business level aggregates often used for reporting and dashboarding.
-This would include aggregations such as daily active website users.
+Summary tables (also known as "gold" tables at Databricks) are business level aggregates often used for reporting, dashboarding, and aggregations such as daily active website users.

 The end outputs are actionable insights, dashboards and reports of business metrics.